 Primary Care Addiction Medicine Fellowship

-The UCSF Primary Care Addiction Medicine Fellowship prepares primary care physicians to become leaders in the care of persons with substance use disorders in the safety net communities of San Francisco.
+The UCSF Primary Care Addiction Medicine Fellowship prepares primary care physicians to become leaders in the care of persons with unhealthy substance use in the safety net communities of the San Francisco Bay Area.

 Fellows, all of whom have completed another primary care residency, will receive training in the knowledge and skills essential for the scope of practice of Addiction Medicine and to develop an identity as an addiction medicine physician.
 Clinical rotations include community-based outpatient and residential treatment and hospital-based inpatient consultation.
 Core rotations and continuity clinics emphasize patient-centered communication and the integration of primary care, addiction medicine services, and harm reduction practice and policies for patients with health disparities from urban, low-income, and stigmatized populations.
 Fellows also select or design electives with their program mentors to either complement their skills and experiences or further develop specific areas of expertise.
 All trainees will complete an addiction-related mentored scholarly project, either through direct participation in research or by undertaking medical education or clinical practice quality improvement projects that make use of scientific methods.
 Fellows will also participate in the UCSF Drug Use Research Group (DURG), a city-wide seminar dedicated to research with substance-using populations.